jim60105/docker-yt-dlp/README.md

 The POT provider helps simulate a genuine client by generating proof-of-origin tokens that YouTube's servers expect from legitimate browser-based requests.

+> [!WARNING]
+> Providing a PO token does not guarantee bypassing 403 errors or bot checks, but it may help your traffic seem more legitimate to YouTube's servers.

 ### Usage with POT Provider

 Use the POT variant with the `:pot` tag: